Widener Partnership Charter School Begins Search for New Principal/CEO

 The Widener Partnership Charter School is launching a search for a new principal/CEO.
 April Thomas has stepped down from her role as president/CEO at WPCS effective at the end of the current school year, on June 30, 2018.

-“April has demonstrated a strong commitment to making a difference in the lives of our students,” said Shawn Fitzgerald, PhD, chair of the Widener Partnership Charter School Board of Trustees and professor and associate dean for the Widener University Center for Education.
+“April has demonstrated a strong commitment to making a difference in the lives of our students,” said Shawn Fitzgerald, PhD, chair of the Widener Partnership Charter School Board and professor and associate dean for the Widener University Center for Education.
 “We all thank her for her excellent service to this school and the students and families of Chester.”

 The school is working with WPCS board members, faculty, staff, parents, students, and community members to gain input on securing a leader to further the mission and success of the Widener Partnership Charter School.